bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 The face of the dwarf grew hard and his eye got cold, as he raised himself from the rock with his hand on the shaft of his sword.

-"A' don't think tha' coin purse was heavy enough such a comment" came the reply in a tense and monotone voice.
+"A' don't think tha' coin purse was heavy enough such a comment" came the reply in a tense and threatening voice.

 *Why can't you keep your mouth shut, Adrex?* he thought to himself.
 It had really been a fair comparison for all intense and purpose, but it had not been the right company to make it in.
-The Duergar dwarfs had gray skin and lived under the ground, while their cousins of the hills and mountains had a more colorful skin like humans and lived above ground...
-And they were mortal enemies.
+The Duergar dwarfs had gray skin and lived under the ground, while their cousins of the hills and mountains had a more colorful skin - like humans - and lived above ground... and they were mortal enemies.
-The Ravenite dragonborns looked like the Skywalker dragonborns except the for the lack of tail, and the Ravenites hated Skywalkers with a burning passion.
+The Ravenite dragonborns looked like the Skywalker dragonborns except for the lack of tail, and the Ravenites hated Skywalkers with a burning passion.

 "Look, I-I'm..."
 Adrex started before he was cut off.

 "A' think you better take a walk, citizen of Hupperdook.
 No disturbing of the Crownsguard on duty."
-The words were so precise they could have cut stones, and punctuated by the 70-feet sandbag hitting the ground.
+The words were so precise they could have cut stones, and was punctuated by the 70-feet sandbag hitting the ground.
 Adrex had not even noticed the yell from Yurgunn.

 Adrex had no interest in staying - this could not be salvaged, not even with coin.